 Breaking away from the staid image of the early 1950s this time Austin produced a car with not even the remotest similarities to any of their previous models, and even more significantly very few carry-overs from previous mechanical components.

-To the casuonlooker, the Austin A 40 Cambridge, was more closely related to the recently launched and much larger A90 Westminster than any other car in the company's range.
+To the casual onlooker, the Austin A 40 Cambridge, was more closely related to the recently launched and much larger A90 Westminster than any other car in the company's range.

 The A 40 Cambridge also established another significant precedent in that it was the first to roll off the Austin production line constructors around a chassis less, unit-construction bodyshell.

-This was to prove to be a significant development for Austin waving goodbye to producing cars with a separate chassis, replacing this outmoded design concept with a single construction unit, and in the process bringing Austin a major step forward in the world of auto production.
+This was to prove to be a major development for Austin, waving a long overdue farewell to the procedure to producing cars with a separate chassis, replacing this outmoded design concept with a single construction unit.
+A major step forward in the world of auto production.

 The latest addition to the A40 family was narrower and lower than its predecessor, the A40 Somerset but no less comfortable and roomy for its passengers.

-In appearance the car was more 'square' car than the bulbous design of the Somerset, boasting a 'non-Austin' radiator grille profile, slightly hooded headlamps, a wing crown line which swept through from headlamp cowls to the tail, and a uniquely designed rear end which became a characteristic of the car’s design, which the motoring press rapidly nicknamed 'cow hips'.
+Other design features were a wing crown line which swept through from headlamp cowls to the tail, and a uniquely designed rear end which became a characteristic of the car’s design, which the motoring press rapidly nicknamed 'cow hips'.